cocreators-ee/migrate-anything/README.rst

     def down():
         DB.delete_table("example")

-This would configure your migrations' status to be stored in a local folder called ``migration_status`` and set up your first migration script.
+This would configure your migrations' status to be stored in a local file called ``migration_status.csv`` and set up your first migration script.
 If you have a ``my_db`` module that works like this you could just run this with the command

 .. code-block:: shell